 This post is also available in: Français

-The PRDH is a directory of ALL vital events (baptisms, marriages and burials) celebrated by the Catholic church in Quebec and French Canada from 1621 to 1849.
-The PRDH database contains over 2 500 000 records.
+The PRDH-IGD is a directory of ALL vital events (baptisms, marriages and burials) celebrated by the Catholic church in Quebec and French Canada from 1621 to 1849, as well as a genealogical dictionary of families (Family Reconstructions).
+The PRDH-IGD database contains over 2 500 000 records.

-What makes the PRDH unique is how these records are connected to one another through genealogical links, which we refer to as Family Reconstructions.
-In addition to the baptism, marriage and burial files, the PRDH contains individual and family files.
+What makes the PRDH-IGD unique is how these records are connected to one another through genealogical links, which we refer to as Family Reconstructions.
+In addition to the baptism, marriage and burial files, the PRDH-IGD contains individual and family files.

 Any individual mentioned in a BMD record from the database is given an individual file.
 Similarly, any married couple mentioned in a BMD record gets their own family file.